Direct Store Delivery (DSD) is gaining popularity among many retailers.

 Different states have different regulations concerning consumer safety.

 Similarly, many states demand that distributors and suppliers track their deliveries.
-However, this could mean you need to provide proof of delivery, keep expirable receipts, and more.
+However, this could mean you must provide proof of delivery, keep expirable receipts, and more.

-To help you comply with your local state regulations, you should use advanced route optimization software that offers multiple solutions.
+To help you comply with local state regulations, you should use advanced delivery route optimization software that offers multiple solutions.

 With Route4Me’s telematics integrations, you can track all your drivers and shipments in near real-time.